|Central State University (prior to their current renovations)|

 See Leon Nayfekh's article "The Power of Lonely" on the Boston Globe.
 Solitude is a good and needed thing, he says.
 Here are the bullets.

-- Research suggests that blocking off enough alone time is an important component of a well-functioning social life — that if we want to get the most out of the time we spend with people, we should make sure we’re spending enough of it away from them.
+- Research suggests that blocking off enough alone time is an important component of a well-functioning social life.
+If we want to get the most out of the time we spend with people, we should make sure we’re spending enough of it away from them.
+I know, after years of regularly taking solitary times with God, that it helps me be better with people.

 - Solitude (if done right) makes our bodies and minds work better.